Birthstones: Their Significance

 June has three birthstones: pearl, alexandrite and moonstone.

-The English word 'pearl' originates from the French word perle, signifying led and referring to a mollusk shell's leg shape in which the gemstone is formed.
+The English word 'pearl' originates from the Old French word perle, in turn an evolution of the Latin perna, meaning leg and referring to the shape of the mollusk shell in which the gemstone is formed.
 Most pearls you currently find in the marketplace are actually cultured on a pearl farm.

 A majority of pearls come from the Philippines, Indonesia, Australia and southern China.